Professor, Associate Dean for Academic Programs

 Professor.
 B.A., English, Vassar College; M.A., English, Ph.D., English, University of California, Santa Barbara.

 She is Professor of English with a specialization in early modern studies.
 Her first book, The Culture of Cloth in Early Modern England: Textual Constructions of a National Identity, a study of the English wool industry and trade from 1580-1615, was published by Ashgate Press.
 She is also the co-editor of Masculinity and the Metropolis of Vice, 1550-1650, with Amanda Bailey (Palgrave) and Essays in Memory of Richard Helgerson: Laureations, with Kathy Lavezzo (U of Delaware Press ).
-Her second book, St Paul's Cathedral Precinct in Early Modern Literature and Culture: Spatial Practices, will be published summer 2020 from Oxford University Press.
+Her second book, St Paul's Cathedral Precinct in Early Modern Literature and Culture: Spatial Practices, was published in 2020 from Oxford University Press.